This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-Although we didn’t eat at Plains Camp on our most recent visit in May 2022, the food during our stay in October 2016 was of a good standard and dishes were nicely presented.
+Although we didn't eat at Plains Camp on our most recent visit in May 2024, the food during a previous stay was of a good standard and dishes were nicely presented.
 With advanced notice we understand the camp can cater for most dietary requirements.

 Before setting out on the early morning activity, guests are offered tea/coffee and muffins to keep you going until your return, when a full brunch is served.
 This is usually an array of cereals, bread, cheese and cold meat, fruit, yoghurts, and a full cooked breakfast of your choice, such as eggs, bacon, sausage, tomatoes, mushrooms, omelettes and pancakes.